sfcheung/sfcheung/README.md

 #### SPSS

 [`DIY Bootstrapping in SPSS`](https://github.com/sfcheung/diybootstat): For forming nonparametric bootstrap confidence intervals for literally anything we can see in the SPSS output ([Cheung, Pesigan, & Vong, 2023](https://doi.org/10.3758/s13428-022-01808-5)).
-Flexibility comes at a cost ... some coding in inevitable.
+Flexibility comes at a cost ... some coding is inevitable.
 But I meant it: Anything we can see, including standardized regression coefficients ("betas") and adjusted R-squares, reliability coefficients, and many other statistics.
 Video demonstration can be found [here](https://youtube.com/playlist?list=PLIPS5VeTqgUoSlg2b-EIiCKU7vxwWEYY0&feature=shared).

 Hope you find the tools useful.
 (I certainly do find the tools useful because I usually develop tools that I myself also want to use in my research. 😊)